MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-multifactor-authentication-customers.md

 - A Microsoft Entra external tenant (if you don't have a tenant, you can start a <a href="https://aka.ms/ciam-free-trial?wt.mc_id=ciamcustomertenantfreetrial_linkclick_content_cnl" target="_blank">free trial</a>.
 - A [sign-up and sign-in user flow](how-to-user-flow-sign-up-sign-in-customers.md).
 - An app that's registered in your external tenant, added to the sign-up and sign-in user flow, and updated to point to the user flow for authentication.
-- An account with Conditional Access Administrator, Security Administrator, or Global Administrator privileges to configure Conditional Access policies and MFA.
+- An account with at least the Security Administrator role to configure Conditional Access policies and MFA.

 > [!NOTE]
 > If you want to enable MFA, set your local account authentication method to **Email with password**.
 If you set your local account option to **Email with one-time passcode**, customers who use this method won't be able to sign in because the one-time passcode is already their first-factor sign-in method and can't be used as a second factor.
 Currently, one-time passcode is the only method available for MFA in external tenants.